 Based on your answers, you may need care soon.
 The problem probably will not get better without medical care.

-Based on your answers, the problem may not improve without medical
+Based on your answers, the problem may not improve without medical care.

-Based on your answers, you need
+Based on your answers, you need emergency care.

 or other emergency services now.